3atar2004/OS-Scheduler/README.md

    - For each scheduled process, creates a separate Process (child process) to simulate actual process execution.
    - Controls execution using signals such as SIGCONT (to resume) and SIGSTOP (to pause), simulating CPU time allocation.
    - Tracks and switches between processes, enforcing the time quantum and mimicking preemptive multitasking.
-   - After a process completes, it is properly reaped to free system resources and avoid leaving zombie processes
+   - After a process completes, it is properly reaped to free system resources and avoid leaving zombie processes.
    - Maintains detailed logs of process timings and memory allocation for analysis.
    - Ensures proper cleanup of all used system resources such as shared memory and message queues after the simulation ends.